-\textbf{Center Bias:} Previous studies on visual saliency show that the center bias has been identified as one of the most significant bias in the saliency datasets~\cite{LiHKRY14}, which involves a phenomenon that people pay more attentions to the center of the screen~\cite{tatler2005visual}.
+\textbf{Center Bias:} Previous studies on visual saliency show that the center bias has been identified as one of the most significant biases in the saliency datasets~\cite{LiHKRY14}, which involves a phenomenon that people pay more attentions to the center of the screen~\cite{tatler2005visual}.
 As described in~\cite{HuangZ17}, the degree of center bias cannot be described by simply overlapping all the maps in the dataset.

-\textbf{Amount of Salient Object:} It is called multiple salient objects that the number of the salient objects in an image is greater than one.
-We find that the images have less salient objects in the existing RGBT SOD datasets.
+\textbf{Amounts of Salient Object:} It is called multiple salient objects that the salient objects in an image are more than one.
+We find that the images have less salient objects in existing RGBT SOD datasets.
 In VT5000 dataset, we capture 3 to 6 salient objects in an image for the challenge of multiple salient objects.

 \textbf{Background factor:} We take two factors related to background into consideration.
 Firstly, it is a big challenge that the temperature or appearance of the background is similar to the salient object.
 Secondly, it is difficult to separate salient objects accurately from cluttered background.